buildit/twig-infrastructure/README.md

 ### Firing it up

+#### Make
+Yes, Make.
+Make is used to create, update, and delete riglets.
+Get used to it.
+To see all the available Make targets type `make` with no arguments.

 #### Feeling Lucky?
 Uber-Scripts!
 There are a couple of scripts that fully automate the detailed steps found further down.
 They hide the details, which is both a good and bad thing.

 * `./create-standard-riglet.sh [branch name]` to create a full riglet with standard environments (integration/staging/production).
 * `./delete-standard-riglet.sh [branch name]` to delete it all.
 Note that you must delete your ECR images first.

 #### Individual Makefile Targets
 If you're not feeling particularly lucky, or you want to understand how things are assembled, or